AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

-### Core microbiome analysis input fasta files <a name="core_microbiome"></a>
+### Key microbiome analysis input fasta files <a name="key_microbiome"></a>

 _Dependencies_:  QIIME v.1.9.1

-(QIIME was used here but not QIIME2 due to that we only processed fasta files but not fastq files)
+(QIIME was used here but not QIIME 2 due to that we only processed fasta files but not fastq files)

-We put all the fasta files into the folder of "Core_microbiome_analysis_input_fasta_files".
+We put all the fasta files into the folder of "Key_microbiome_analysis_input_fasta_files".
 One could recover and extract the tar.gz file like this:

 cat fasta_files.tar.gz* > fasta_files.tar.gz ; tar xzf fasta_files.tar.gz